Cadasta/cadasta-docs/en/06-geoodkcollect.md

     ![](/assets/geo-odk-3-form-management.png)

 2. At this stage, you may be asked to provide your Cadasta username and password.
-Enter this information and then wait a few minutes to be connected to the server. _Having trouble with this step?
+Enter this information and then wait a few moments to be connected to the server. _Having trouble with this step?
 See [GeoODK Troubleshooting](#geoodk-troubleshooting)._

     ![](/assets/geo-odk-4-user-pass.png)

 3. In the page that follows, you'll see a list of questionnaires that have been loaded for your organization's projects.
-Place a checkmark next to the form you would like to download and tap **Get Selected**.
+Place a checkmark next to the form you'd like to download and tap **Get Selected**.

     ![](/assets/geo-odk-5-questionnaire-list.png)